hoppinger/vista-collector/README.md

 # WP Vista Collector
 The Collector is a Ruby script.
 It is the client which persists the Wordpress plugin and core data to a Master Server.
-To collect the Wordpress data, the app uses [WP-CLI](https://github.com/wp-cli/wp-cli), so be sure to install that first on your servers.
+To collect the Wordpress/Drupal data, the app uses [WP-CLI](https://github.com/wp-cli/wp-cli) and [Drush](https://www.drupal.org/project/drush), so be sure to install that first on your servers.

 ## Requirements

+* Ruby >= 1.9.3
 * WP-CLI >= master
-* Ruby >= 1.9.3
+* Drush
+* Vista Drush

 ## Installation Clients
 You put the Clients on a server with Wordpress projects.
 You set up the cron job (which is a single command), and they will run on the intervals you set up.